OpenMDAO/OpenMDAO-Framework/docs/complex/example.rst

 The transmission model is now complete; the next section will show how to interact with it in the Python shell.
 The engine and chassis are created in a similar manner.
-However, the engine's speed is valid only within a range 1000 to 6000 RPM.
-OpenMDAO's Float and Int variables allow you to specify an optional maximum and minimum value.
+However, the engine's speed is valid only within a range 1000 to 6000 RPM, primarilly because the engine model is only valid in this range.
+We addressed this by adding two outputs ``overspeed`` and ``underspeed`` to warn when the engine has gone over or under the maximum or minimum RPM.

+OpenMDAO's variables also include a way to specify a minimum and a maximum value.
+For example, the throttle is valid from 0.01 (closed with a small amount of idle flow) to 1.0 (wide open.)

 .. testcode:: Code2

-    RPM = Float(1000.0, low=1000., high=6000., iotype='in',
+    throttle = Float(1.0, low=0.01, high=1.0, iotype='in',
-                     units='rpm',  desc='Engine RPM')
+                     desc='Throttle position (from low idle to wide open)')

-The *low* and *high* arguments are used to specify a minimum and maximum value for RPM.
-If the engine's RPM is set to a value outside of these limits, an exception will be raised.
+The *low* and *high* attributes are used to specify a minimum and maximum value for the thtrottle.
+If the throttle is set to a value outside of these limits, an exception will be raised.
 OpenMDAO execution is terminated unless this exception is caught elsewhere and some kind of recovery behavior is defined.